 merges of independent lines of development.

-Named pointers called refs mark interesting points in history.
-A ref may contain the SHA-1 name of an object or the
+Named pointers called refs mark interesting points in history. name of the most recent commit (or

 "head") of a branch under development.
 SHA-1 names of tags of interest are stored under

 HEAD contains the name of the currently checked-out branch.